Water travels before it pools, so the source is rarely where the damage appears. Here's why leak diagnosis takes time to get right.

 The car has to be dry before you can find anything

-If a car arrives already saturated -- carpets wet, foam underlay holding water, trim damp -- there is no useful investigation to be done until it is dried out.
-You cannot observe fresh water tracking if the existing water is still moving.
-The car has to be dried properly first, which on a heavily wet vehicle means professional drying equipment and time, not a day with the windows open.
+If a car arrives already saturated: carpets wet, foam underlay holding water, trim damp; we can’t find anything until we dry it out first.
+You can’t observe fresh water tracking if the existing water is still moving.
+On a heavily wet vehicle that means professional drying equipment and time, not a day with the windows open.

 Once the car is dry, we can wet-test it and watch where water first appears.
 That is the starting point for an actual diagnosis.